pmean/build-website/text/20/one-question.md

 ---
-title: "No aphorism is more frequently repeated..."
+title: "No aphorism is more frequently repeated"
 author: "Steve Simon"
 source: new
 date: "2020-02-21"